cregouby/x2y/README.md

 <!-- badges: end -->

-The goal of x2y is to provide large dataframe with column-to-column mutual information gain, so that you can remove noise or redundant column based on their information gain for a machine learning modeling.
+The goal of {x2y} is to provide column-to-column mutual information gain for large dataframe, so that you can remove noise or redundant column based on their information gain for a machine learning modeling.

 This is a generalization of the fantastic [RViews blog post from Rama Ramakrishnan](https://rviews.rstudio.com/2021/04/15/an-alternative-to-the-correlation-coefficient-that-works-for-numeric-and-categorical-variables/)